 So the usual approach when translating is to convert numbers according to the language in question.
-But it’s not easy to say whether these conventions are language-specific or country-specific.
-And there’s a third possibility: that they are system-specific, meaning that even within one language there are times when you would use one system or another, or even mix them.
+But sometimes it’s not easy to say whether these conventions are language-specific or country-specific.
+And there’s a third possibility: that they are system-specific, meaning that even within one language there are times when you could use one system or another, or even mix them.

-The metric system (more properly the SI or Système International) is associated with Europe and so a lot engineers are used to seeing the decimal comma used with metric units, but the decimal comma used with American units.
+The metric system (more properly the SI or Système International) is associated with Europe and so a lot engineers are used to seeing the decimal comma used with metric units, but the decimal point with American units.
 As a result, some writers mix them when making conversions.
 So you might see

 10.5 feet (3,20 metres), or